 Select a Name for Your Business

-Whether a business owner chooses to operate as a sole proprietor, partnership, LLC (Limited Liability Company), corporation, or some other form of entity type, it will affect personal liability, tax obligations, and other aspects of the trucking business.
+Whether a business owner chooses to operate as a Sole Proprietorship, Partnership, Limited Liability Company (LLC), C Corporation, or some other form of entity type, it will affect personal liability, tax obligations, and other aspects of the trucking business.

 For many business owners, the issue of personal liability is a significant factor.
-With sole proprietorships and partnerships, no legal or financial separation exists between the owners and the business.
+With Sole Proprietorships and Partnerships, no legal or financial separation exists between the owners and the business.
 Therefore, the business owners are personally liable for the debts and legal issues of their business.
-With statutory entities such as LLCs and corporations, however, the company is its own entity.
+With statutory entities such as LLCs and C Corporations, however, the company is its own entity.
 Therefore, the owner’s personal property and finances are not at risk of being taken in the event of a lawsuit filed against the business (unless the owner was personally responsible) or if the company runs into financial hardships.

 How income taxes are applied also often influences the decision of which business structure is best.
-Sole proprietorships, partnerships, LLCs, and C Corporations that file for S Corp tax treatment get pass-through taxation—in other words, profits from the business flow through to the owners (or shareholders) of the company and get reported on the owners’ individual income tax returns and taxed at the applicable individual tax rates.
-Corporations that do not opt to be taxed as an S Corp are taxed at the corporate income tax rate and undergo something known as “double taxation.”
+Sole Proprietorships, Partnerships, LLCs, and C Corporations that file for S Corporation tax treatment get pass-through taxation.
+In other words, profits from the business flow through to the owners (or shareholders) of the company and get reported on the owners’ individual income tax returns and taxed at the applicable individual tax rates.
+C Corporations that do not opt to be taxed as an S Corporation are taxed at the corporate income tax rate and undergo something known as “double taxation.”
 Double taxation refers to the fact that a corporation’s profits are first taxed at the corporate rate and reported on the corporation’s tax return.
 Then, if the corporation distributes dividends to shareholders, those distributions are taxed again on each shareholder’s personal tax statement.

 Other details to think about include:

-- Future financing needs – Some lenders and investors will want a business to be formally registered as an LLC or corporation before they’ll consider funding a company.
+- Future financing needs – Some lenders and investors will want a business to be formally registered as an LLC or C Corporation before they’ll consider funding a company.